 Again, say hello to fluid retention.
 Consuming too much sodium will cause facial swelling and puffiness, along with other health issues.
 So if you’re aiming to limit your sodium intake, focus on eliminating processed foods.
 A 2017 study revealed that about 70% of Americans received their sodium intake from packaged foods and restaurant foods.
 Whether that’s skipping the chips and dip at dinner or replacing frozen dinners with something fresh, your body will thank you.

 Eating more fiber has multiple health benefits, but it can also relieve face chub.
 Because it keeps you fuller for longer and curbs cravings, it’s been linked to decreased appetite and weight loss.
 Ideally, you should be aiming for at least 25-38 grams per day by eating fruits, vegetables, nuts, whole grains, and seeds.
+Here are some of the best sources of fiber that are easy to include in your daily diet:

 We’re all aware that we need to be exercising regularly, but are you doing any facial exercises?
 These exercises can improve facial appearance, battle signs of aging, and even improve muscle strength!
 Try puffing out your cheeks and pushing the air from side to side, smiling while gently clenching your teeth for several seconds.
-There are even studies that have shown that performing these exercises twice each day for 8 weeks will lead to improved muscle thickness and facial rejuvenation.
-And bonus: you don’t even have to get dressed and head to the studio.
+There are even studies that have shown that performing these exercises twice each day for eight weeks will lead to improved muscle thickness and facial rejuvenation.
+And bonus: you don’t even have to get dressed and head to the gym.

-So while it’s impossible to only lose weight in one part of your body, there are still plenty of ways that you can battle facial swelling and puffiness.
+While it’s impossible to only lose weight in one part of your body, there are still plenty of ways that you can battle facial swelling and puffiness.
 Whether you decide to increase your cardio, commit to better sleep, or just skip that glass of wine at dinner, your face (and body) will thank you.